-To apply the results of the last subsection to the spherically symmetric X-ray clusters of galaxies reported by~\citet{vikhlinin06}, notice that there are two observables: the ionized gas profile $\rho_\mathrm{g}(r)$ and the temperature profile $T(r)$.
-Under the hypothesis of hydrostatic equilibrium, the hydrodynamic equation can be derived from the collisionless isotropic Boltzmann equation for spherically symmetric systems in the weak field limit of approximation \cite[see e.g.][]{binney-tremaine}:
+To apply the results of the last subsection to the spherically symmetric X-ray clusters of galaxies reported in~\citet{vikhlinin06}, notice that there are two observables: the ionized gas profile $\rho_\mathrm{g}(r)$ and the temperature profile $T(r)$.
+Under the hypothesis of hydrostatic equilibrium, the hydrodynamic equation can be derived from the collisionless isotropic Boltzmann equation for spherically symmetric systems in the weak field limit \citep{binney-tremaine}:

-where $\Phi$ is the gravitational potential and $\sigma_r$, $\sigma_{\theta}$ and $\sigma_{\varphi}$ are the mass-weighted velocity dispersions in the radial and tangential directions respectively.
+where $\Phi$ is the gravitational potential and $\sigma_r$, $\sigma_{\theta}$ and $\sigma_{\varphi}$ are the mass-weighted velocity dispersions in the radial and tangential directions, respectively.
 For an isotropic system with rotational symmetry there is no preferred transverse direction, and so $\sigma_{\theta} = \sigma_{\varphi}$.
 For an isotropic distribution of the velocities, we also have $\sigma_r = \sigma_{\theta}$.

 The radial velocity dispersion can be related to the pressure profile $P(r)$, the gas mass density $\rho_{\mathrm{g}}(r)$ and the temperature profile $T(r)$ by means of the ideal gas law to obtain: